Single Phase vs Three Phase Power

 A phase-in current in electric transformers refers to the current or voltage in the existing wire and the neutral cable.
-Therefore, the phase is the distribution of the power load between a single wire in single-phase and three wires in a 3-phase transformer.
+Therefore, the phase is the distribution of the power load between a single wire in single-phase and three wires in a 3 phase transformer.

 Single-phase power comprises a single wire and one conductor to regulate and distribute the power load.
 On the other hand, three-phase is made of three conductors and one neutral wire for completing the circuit.